justincasher/justincasher.github.io/articles/Categorical-Coproducts.md

 &emsp; Let $$ f \colon A \to B $$ be a morphism.
 If there exists a map $$ f^{-1} \colon B \to A $$ such that $$ f \circ f^{-1} = \Id_Y $$ and $$ f^{-1} \circ f = \Id_X $$, then we call $$ f $$ an *isomorphism*.
 Likewise $$ A $$ and $$ B $$ are said to be *isomorphic*, which we denote $$ A \cong B $$.
 For sets an isomorphism is a bijection; for groups the usual notion of an isomorphism; for topological spaces it is a homeomorphism; etc.

-**Proposition 1.2.** The limit (resp. colimit) of a diagram is unique up to isomorphism.
+**Proposition 1.2.** &nbsp; The limit (resp. colimit) of a diagram is unique up to isomorphism.

 *Proof.* Suppose $$ L_1 $$ and $$ L_2 $$ both are limits of a given diagram.
 Then there exists maps $$ h \colon L_1 \to L_2 $$ and $$ h^{-1} \colon L_2 \to L_1 $$.
 We observe $$ h \circ h^{-1} \colon L_1 \to L_1 $$ is a map making the diagram commute.
 Since there exists a unique map $$ L_1 \to L_1 $$ making the diagram commute by assumption, we conclude that $$ h \circ h^{-1} = \Id_{L_1} $$ and that $$ L_1 \cong L_2 $$. $$ \blacksquare $$

-**Remark 1.3.** In arbitrary categories limits (resp. colimits) do not always exist.
+**Remark 1.3.** &nbsp; In arbitrary categories limits (resp. colimits) do not always exist.
 Hence, this definition describes limits, unique up to isomorphism, under the assumption that they can be constructed.